ianfisk/teaching-materials/wordle/part-one/README.md

 		});
 	</script>
 	```
 1. Save `lab-one.html` and reload the page in Chrome again.
 What do you see in the console?
 Nice, now we see `Wordle game is ready!`.
 Try clicking on some keyboard buttons.
 Do you see the characters appear in the grid?
-How about if you type on your keyboard?
+How about if you type on your real keyboard?
 After filling up a row with your guess, click enter on the page's keyboard or hit it on your real keyboard.
 How was your guess?
 Try typing in the super secret word, `earth`, what happens?

+1. Update the super secret word to whatever you like, save your `lab-one.html`, and have a friend play your game.

 ### 3) Part Two wrap-up